TheWinczi/AI_Map_Recognition/README.md

 The main problem using all algorithms was to select the appropriate number of clusters.
 The more clusters there were, the smaller the mean square error of the entire population was, but it did not provide a satisfactory solution.
-The sum of mean square errors resembled a hyperbola like f(x) = 1/x (with an asymptote at infinity equal to 0 and with positive values for x in range (0, +inf)).
+The sum of mean square errors resembled a hyperbola like f(x) = 1/x (for x in range (0, +inf)).

 Considering that I chose the number of clusters "by eye" that looked most likely - it was 6.
 After tuning the parameters, not every algorithm could cope with proper clustering.
 ***Agglomerative Clustering***, ***KMeans*** and ***Spectral Clustereing*** has worked the best.
-The results of which are presented below.
+The results of which are presented and compared with others below.

 ![best_clusterizers](img/best_clusterizers.png)